In times of uncertainty, we must defer to the will of God to find unity. We cannot forget our mission and the source of our strength.

 We can learn to embrace our diversity and use it to enhance our unity as members of Christ's church so that, as Paul says, "we, being many, are one body."

-The Lord admonishes, "be one..."
-This unity is seen in the councils of the Church as well as the blending of scholarship and faith at this university.
+The Lord admonishes us to be one.
+This unity is seen in the councils of the Church as well as the blending of scholarship and faith at BYU.

 When we are converted to Christ, we are united as a Church.
 Elder Dunn suggests ways we can feel the healing, uniting Spirit in our lives more often.